 Usually, you can make 3-4 batches before you need to start over with store-bought yogurt.
 Traditional yogurt starters can be purchased online that are re-usable for a much longer time.

 Read more about yogurt starters for homemade yogurt here.

 Are you looking to tweak your method of making Greek yogurt?
 Don’t miss my video showing one way to do it.

 What if your family can’t be trusted not to eat all of your homemade yogurt?

 Go right now and put about 1/4 cup of your freshest homemade yogurt in a small plastic container.
 Place it in your freezer and save it for a rainy day.

-Think of the frozen yogurt as insurance for the day you forget and accidentally eat the last of your yogurt.
+Think of this frozen yogurt as an insurance starter for the day you forget and accidentally eat the last of your yogurt.
 Or maybe you go on vacation.
 Then there are the times when you need a break from making yogurt but don’t want to give up the idea forever.